 A child of compulsory school age or a young person has a learning difficulty or disability if he or she:

-At Oxford Royale Summer Schools, our Special Educational Needs Inclusion Coordinators (SENCOs) are an appropriate member of staff.
+At Oxford Royale Academy, our Special Educational Needs Inclusion Coordinators (SENCOs) are an appropriate member of staff.
 They are responsible for the day-to-day provision for SEN. The SENCOs maintain and oversee all records for students with SEN, and will liaise with other staff about the needs.

 We will ensure:

-All staff and students at Oxford Royale Summer Schools are expected to be responsible for implementing this policy. br> A member of the Registrations Department will collate feedback received from students with SEN, in order to monitor the effectiveness of the policy and will report findings to the Directors.
+All staff and students at Oxford Royale Academy are expected to be responsible for implementing this policy.
+A member of the Admissions Team will collate feedback received from students with SEN, in order to monitor the effectiveness of the policy and will report findings to the Directors.
 The policy will be reviewed on an annual basis by Management, where any amendments or improvements will be discussed.

-Oxford Royale Summer Schools commits to reviewing any Medical, Religious or Disability requests or requirements on an individual basis.
+Oxford Royale Academy commits to reviewing any Medical, Religious or Disability requests or requirements on an individual basis.